Bing Carburetors that pee gasoline onto your boot; or,

 For actual fuel level measurements & information on replacing float needle SEATS:

-is ONLY a tiny bit of weeping or very tiny leak from ONLY that teensy hole in the bottom
+is ONLY a tiny bit of weeping or leak from only that small hole in the bottom

-interface.
-NOTE!....in rare instances the pipe has SPLIT from frozen water in the bowl!...the pipe must then be replaced....unless you feel a bulging wallet, then you can purchase a whole new bowl.
+There have been rare instances the pipe has SPLIT from frozen water in the bowl!
+If so, the pipe must then be replaced....unless you feel a bulging wallet, then you can purchase a whole new bowl.